MaximLeopold/AI-Implementation-Partner/README.md

 # Attribution

-Parts of this project are adapted from Matt Pocock’s public mattpocock/skills repository, which is licensed under the MIT License.
+Parts of this project are adapted from Matt Pocock’s mattpocock/skills and Addy Osmani's AddyOsmani/agent-skills public repositories which are licensed under the MIT License.
 In particular, this project builds on the skill-based workflow concept and adapts selected skills such as grill-me for AI implementation workflows.

 This repository extends those ideas into an AI implementation partner framework focused on business use-case exploration, MVP planning, virtual data-room assistance, market intelligence, custom agent workflows, and project handoff.